-The step-by-step lesson plans guide your substitute through the process of brainstorming, organizing, and drafting the piece.
-The plans include opportunities for whole group, small group, and partner discussions to get students comfortable with the writing topic before getting started.
+As is best practice, these engaging substitute lesson plans for elementary students include opportunities for whole group, small groups, and partner discussions to get students comfortable with the writing topic before starting.

-Graphic organizers and draft papers are included to help facilitate the process.
+I include graphic organizers and draft papers to help facilitate the process.

 Math Sub Plans

 Many subs do not feel confident teaching math lessons.
 It can also be difficult to “unteach” a poorly taught math lesson.
-Therefore, the lesson plans included for mathematics focus on review and practice rather than the introduction of new material.
+Therefore, these printable sub plans for elementary classrooms target review rather than introducing new material.

 Engaging printables are included with each month.
-These focus around seasonal and holiday themes.
-The image below shows an example of the math practice from my September Sub Plans for 2nd grade.
+These focus on seasonal and holiday themes.
+The image below shows an example of the math practice from my Sub Plans for 1st grade.

-While many skills are worked into the packs, many of the printables focus on computation and place value.
-This is because these are foundational skills at these grade levels and are easy for a substitute to support.
+While many skills are worked into the packs, many printables focus on computation and place value.
+These are foundational skills at these grade levels and are easy for a substitute to support.

-Special early finisher tasks are also included.
+Special early finisher tasks are also included in these low-prep and engaging substitute lessons for elementary students.
 These vary by month and can include games, logic puzzles, and other enrichment opportunities.

 Science & Social Studies Sub Plans

-The plans for science and social studies use original nonfiction passages related to seasonal topics.
+The science and social studies plans use original nonfiction passages related to seasonal topics.
 This can be holidays, special events, or commonly taught units during specific times of the year (like government and elections in November).

 The lesson plan guides your guest teacher through the natural process of introducing the topic, activating prior knowledge, reading to learn, and demonstrating understanding.
 In addition, opportunities for discussion and partner work are included.

-The passages are accompanied by multiple choice and a free response question.
-These align to CCSS informational reading standards and the TEKS.
-They use question stems commonly seen in standardized testing to give your students some additional practice with this format.
+The passages are accompanied by multiple-choice and free-response questions.
+These align with CCSS informational reading standards and the TEKS.
+In addition, they use question stems commonly seen in standardized testing to give your students additional practice with this format.

-Two passages are provided to give you an opportunity to select which is best for your students or to use across two days.
+Two passages are provided in each month's plans to allow you to select which is best for your students or to use across two days.

 Using the simple step-by-step lesson script, your sub will introduce the STEM challenge question and have students explore the materials they'll use.